 The views from our room were nothing short of spectacular, especially in the evening.
 We overlooked the harbor as the sun set from behind and watched as the moon peaked up over the horizon.

-While there are many incredible beaches on the island, we regrettably didn’t have time to explore them all; there are just too many!
+While there are many incredible Vis beaches, we regrettably didn’t have time to explore them all; there are just too many!
 However, we will introduce you to one of our favorites: Grandovac Beach.
 We took a taxi to get there initially and it’s important to note that not all taxis will go to this location, as it requires a drive on an unpaved, and very bumpy, road.
 The taxi cost about $15, which was a little steep in our opinion, but rented scooters are not permitted on this road and the walk seemed a bit far.

 Once we arrived at the beach, we didn’t much care about the cost to get there.
 With water so blue, very minimal crowds, and a slice of beach we found all to ourselves, we were in heaven!

 In preparation for beach time, while in Zagreb (the capital city of Croatia), Sam bought a snorkel and mask and I bought a raft for floating in the sea!
 Another essential item we recommend you bring along for your visit to the Croatian islands (besides sunscreen) is water shoes.
 The beaches are very rocky, and spiky sea urchins if stepped on barefoot, can ruin your holiday.
 (If possible purchase these items before arriving on the islands to save some money.
 I saw the exact raft I purchased for $10 in Zagreb marked as $20 on the island!)